dyxstat/dyxstat.github.io/_pages/about.md

   - /about.html
 ---

-[04/2022] Our paper about integrating Hi-c-based and shotgun-based methods to reFine binning of metagenomic contigs has been accepted by Bioinformatics!
+[04/2022] Our paper about integrating Hi-C-based and shotgun-based binning methods has been accepted by Bioinformatics!

 [04/2022] I will give a presentation at the [11th Annual Southern California System Biology Symposium](https://socalsysbio.qcb.ucla.edu).